Skip to main content

 Ensuring Success

 Holes around wiring should be visually checked to see if caulk and canned spray foam have been applied before insulation and drywall are installed.
-Blower door testing, which is conducted as part of the whole-house energy performance test-out, may help indicate whether holes for electrical wiring in exterior walls have been successfully sealed.
+Blower door testing, which is conducted as part of the whole-house energy performance test, may help indicate whether holes for electrical wiring in exterior walls have been successfully sealed.
 An experienced technician can also check for air leaks with a smoke pencil or by feeling with the back of the hand.

 Climate